lefko2000/kuebiko/README.md

 Income is defined as the sum of all transactions with the amount `>0` over a certain time-period.
 So to get the monthly income, you can sum the transactions over monthly periods.

-Tip: It might make more sense to define a month as a 30 day period rather than the month itself since the snapshots can be taken at any point during the month and not necesserilly at the end.
+Tip: It might make more sense to define a month as a 30 day period rather than the month itself since the snapshots can be taken at any point during the month and not necessarily at the end.
 Alternatively you could decide to only keep "full" months of transactions in the dataset.

 ### Option B: Predict the next week's outgoing given the past 3 months (12 weeks)